 Top 10 Ron Wood Rolling Stones Songs

-Rolling Stones guitarist Ron Wood celebrates his 64th birthday today (June 1), and we're using that as our excuse to examine 10 of his best recorded moments with the legendary group.
-Wood made his official debut as a member of the Stones with 1976's 'Black and Blue' album, having already established himself as a formidable presence through his work with the Jeff Beck Group and the Faces.
+Guitarist Ron Wood made his official debut as a member of the Rolling Stones with 1976's 'Black and Blue' album, having already established himself as a formidable presence through his work with the Jeff Beck Group and the Faces.
 Since then, Wood has contributed an impressively varied tapestry of guitar work to the band's records.
 Here are the Top Ten Ron Wood Rolling Stones Songs:

 'Love is Strong'